 Replication: As in the original

-We aimed to repeat the same data analysis as in the target article in testing the replication hypotheses.
-Following Weiner et al. (1988), we first focus on the no information (control) condition (n = 500) and conducted a one-way repeated measures ANOVAs to compare physically-based versus mental-behavioral stigmas used in the target article on perceived stability and controllability, affective reactions, and help-giving.
-We then conducted correlation and multiple regression analyses to test the relationships between those dependent variables in the control condition across all stigmas.
-Next, we used a two-way mixed ANOVA comparing controllability condition (n = 250) versus uncontrollability condition (n = 250) as the between-subject factor and physically-based versus mental-behavioral stigmas as the within-subject factor on the above dependent variables.
+Following Weiner et al. (1988), we first focused on the no information (control) condition (N = 267) and conducted one-way repeated measures ANOVAs to compare the ten physically-based versus mental-behavioral stigmas used in the target article on perceived stability and controllability, affective reactions, and help-giving judgment.
+We then conducted correlation and multiple regression analyses to test the relationships between stigma source and those dependent variables in the control condition across all stigmas.

+Replication: Improvement from the original

+We used two-way between-subjects ANOVAs to compare the controllability condition (N = 266) versus uncontrollability information (N = 267) for physically-based stigmas versus mental-behavioral stigmas, on perceived controllability, affective reactions, and help-giving judgment.

 Extensions: Four newly added stigmas